yadenis/DCO-Comment-Attachment/readme.txt

 Feel free to create [a new topic](https://wordpress.org/support/plugin/dco-comment-attachment/) on support forum if you need integration with another plugin.

 == Changelog ==

+= 2.3.1 =
+* Fixed a bug with the accept attribute of the attachment upload field.
+* Added compatibility with Loco Translate plugin.

 = 2.3.0 =
 * Added allowed file types to the file input dialog box. (thank you [@pranciskus](https://profiles.wordpress.org/pranciskus/))